 Dr. John R. Cary, CEO, co-founded Tech-X in 1994 with Dr. Svetlana Shasharina.
 Tech-X has grown to have more than 65 employees, with contracts from industry and the government, and with multiple lines of software products.
 The company's products help in the design and prediction of systems involving electromagnetics and plasmas.

 Dr. Cary has a strong background in computational research and development, with more than 150 publications.
 His background helps ensure that Tech-X products are based on the most recent and advanced algorithms and computing developments, make use of the most advanced computing platforms, and are easily used by Tech-X customers.

 Dr. Cary received his degrees at the University of California at Irvine and at Berkeley.
 He has worked for government labs (Los Alamos), in the private sector (Tech-X), and in academia (he retains his position as Professor of Physics at the University of Colorado at Boulder, where he continues to be involved in education of the next generation of scientists and engineers).

 Vice President, Computational Infrastructure

-Dr. Svetlana Shasharina graduated from Moscow State University and received her Ph.D. from the General Physics Institute of the Russian Academy of Sciences.
-Dr. Shasharina has worked on a number of computational science projects, and has published on the uses of object-oriented programming in scientific computing, distributed computing, and the development of intuitive scientific modeling applications and libraries.
+Dr. Svetlana Shasharina graduated from Lomonosov Moscow State University and received her Ph.D. from the General Physics Institute of the Russian Academy of Sciences.
+Dr. Shasharina has worked on a number of computational applications in the areas of fusion, plasma physics, and accelerator modeling.

 Peter Stoltz, Ph.D.